goetzrieger/ansible-labs-summit2020/content/ansible-tower-getting-started/3-projects/_index.md

   - **SCM TYPE:** Git

 Now you need the URL to access the repo.
-Go to the Github repository https://github.com/ansible/workshop-examples, choose the green **Clone or download** button on the right and copy the HTTPS URL.
+You could get the URL in Github as **Clone URL**.
 Enter the URL into the Project configuration:

 - **SCM URL:** `https://github.com/ansible/workshop-examples.git`